Plant Library

 Edible Qualities

-Okra is an annual vegetable plant that is typically grown for its edible qualities.
+Okra is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces olive green pointy pods which are typically harvested when mature.
 The pods have a mild taste and a crunchy texture.

 The pods are most often used in the following ways: